 However, different accounts of his betrayal exist.
 Scholars have proposed various motives for the act over time and have even questioned the veracity of the claim that he betrayed Jesus.

-The ‘Gospel of Mark’ contains the earliest account of his betrayal of Jesus.
+The ‘Gospel of Mark’ contains the earliest account of his betrayal.
 According to this gospel, when Judas went to the Jewish priests to betray Jesus, he was offered 30 pieces of silver as a bribe.
-At the same time, it was unclear whether he went to the priests to betray Jesus for money or some other reason.
+At the same time, it was unclear whether he went to the priests to betray Jesus for money or for some other reason.

 According to the ‘Gospel of Matthew,’ he betrayed Jesus for a bribe of 30 pieces of silver from Jewish priests.